adityavvvn/Vehicle-Anomaly-Detection-using-Machine-Learning-/README.md

 ## **8. Conclusion**
 Machine learning-based **vehicle anomaly detection** enhances **safety, efficiency, and predictive maintenance** by leveraging sensor data from temperature, sound, and vibrations.
 Implementing ML models for real-time anomaly detection can **reduce breakdowns, optimize vehicle performance, and improve road safety**.

-Would you like assistance with **Python implementation** of this system? 🚗⚙️📊